LK/AssemblyLine-Twitter/README.md

 Now that the bot has some filters, it's time to start it up.
 To do that, we call `bot.start(callback)`.

 ## `bot.start(callback)`
 When this is called the bot will begin monitoring tweets with the specified filters.
 When a tweet matching at least one of the filters is posted, `callback` is called with one parameter - the tweet that matched the filters.
-This will be an object of the same structure as a Twitter REST API request to retrieve a tweet - more information can be found [here](https://dev.twitter.com/docs/api/1.1/get/statuses/show/%3Aid). `callback` must return a string, which will be posted to Twitter as a reply to the tweet that triggered the callback.
+This will be an object of the same structure as a Twitter REST API request to retrieve a tweet - more information can be found [here](https://dev.twitter.com/docs/api/1.1/get/statuses/show/%3Aid). `callback` must return a string, which will be posted to Twitter as a reply to the tweet that triggered the callback, or `null` if nothing should be tweeted.

+##### DM Bot
+A DM Bot simply replies to DMs sent to the bot.
+AssemblyLine will automatically follow any users who follow the bot (by default, this behavior is configurable).
+This makes DM bots incredibly simple to make.

+## `bot.start(callback)`
+When this is called the bot will begin monitoring for DMs.
+By default, it will automatically follow any users to followed the bot, and it will follow new users if they follow the bot while it is running. `callback` is called when a DM is sent to the bot with one parameter - the DM that was sent.
+The structure for this object is the same as the Twitter REST API, wrapped in `direct_message` - more information can be found [here](https://dev.twitter.com/docs/api/1.1/get/direct_messages/show). `callback` must return a string which will be sent as a response to the user who sent the DM, or `null` if nothing should be sent.

 # That's it.

 No, really.
 It's that easy.
-A finished application will look something like this:
+A finished ReplyBot will look something like this:

     var AssemblyLine = require('AssemblyLine');
-    var bot = new AssemblyLine({
+    var bot = new AssemblyLine.ReplyBot({
 	    consumerKey: '<consumer key>',
     	consumerSecret: '<consumer secret>',
 	    accessToken: '<access token>',